-20. Inter Building Backbone Cable Media
+21. Inter Building Backbone Cable Media

-General - This section describes the cable materials and configuration of inter building backbone cable media.
-This type of cable is specifically designed for use in areas exposed to the elements and that will be subjected to harsh installation conditions.
+General - This section describes the cable materials and configuration of inter-building backbone cable media.
+This type of cable is specifically designed for use in areas exposed to the elements, and that will be subjected to harsh installation conditions.
 Every type of cable listed shall be warranted by the manufacturer against defects in material or performance.
-The contractor shall verify upon receipt the cable; regardless of type (copper or optical fiber shall be free from defects or damage and meets the specified and code requirements for the installation.
-The liability for replacement of installed defective, damaged, non specified or non code compliant cable is at the expense of the contractor.
+The contractor shall verify upon receipt of the cable, regardless of type (copper or optical fiber shall be free from defects or damage, and meets the specified, and code requirements for the installation.
+The liability for the replacement of installed defective, damaged, non-specified, or non-code-compliant cable is at the expense of the contractor.

-Note: The contractor shall verify and ensure that the cables specified and installed meet the intended use and are code compliant prior to procurement.
+Note: The contractor shall verify, and ensure that the cables specified, and installed meet the intended use specified by UNM IT, and are code compliant before procurement.
+Submit product specifications to UNM IT for approval.

-Optical Fiber Backbone Cable Requirements - UNM has determined that dependent upon the purpose and/or the tenant assets within a specific building, cables of standard sizes shall be installed between their end points.
+Optical Fiber Backbone Cable Requirements - UNM has determined that dependent upon the purpose, and /or the tenant assets within a specific building, cables of standard sizes shall be installed between their endpoints.
 It will be the responsibility of UNM to specify the strand count and routing of cables in each instance.
-For general applications the standard strand counts are shown below.